maal26/backend-technical-assessment/README.md

 Tests use Node’s built-in test runner and Supertest.
 A dedicated PostgreSQL instance is used to ensure isolation during test runs.

 Before running the tests, create a `.env.testing` file based on `.env.example` and configure it to point to the test database.
+In this file, make sure the database connection points to the test database running on port `5433`.

 Once configured, run: